anacmota/miFISH/README.md

 - All pairwise distances combination of probes (120 in total) represented according to the lamina distance differences in between the probes;
 - Representation of the median of lamina distance normalised for each probe and the color code displays the compartment classification;
 - Boxplot for all lamina distances measure for each probe;
-- Representation of the Eigenvector distribution for all chr2, the probes are positioned at their corresponding genomic coordinate and the number indexed is the median lamina distance.
+- Representation of the Eigenvector distribution for all chr2, the probes are positioned at their corresponding genomic coordinate and the number indexed is the median lamina distance;
+- All 3 and 20 distances grouped and show the behaviour of each 3Mbp and 20 Mbp.

 <br>